3D modeling vs Sculpting

 The unique aspect of 3D sculpting lies in its control over the entire mesh area.
 In contrast, 3D modeling provides the artist the ability to work with individual polygons, vertices, or edges during the model creation process.
 Here, the formation of 3D models involves a meticulous, step-by-step construction of polygons, unlike the simultaneous, holistic manipulations seen in 3D sculpting.

-The increased demand for a significantly higher number of polygons is a key factor contributing to the exceptionally smooth and detailed nature of 3D sculptures.
+The increased demand for a greater number of polygons is a key factor in the exceptionally smooth, detailed nature of 3D sculptures.
 In the realm of VFX for animated movies, characters necessitate billions of polygons to capture every intricate detail.

 This is in stark contrast to 3D modeling, where the creation of digital representations involves polygon meshes with comparatively lower poly counts.
 While high-polygon modeling is present in 3D modeling, even in its high form, it falls short of the polycount requirements typical in the more detailed and sculptural approach of 3D sculpting.